The Little World of the Past: Description

 Piccolo mondo antico opens in 1849, with the hero, Franco Maironi, and his fiancée Luisa Rigey desiring to get married, but prevented from doing so by the disapproval of his paternal grandmother, the Marchesa Maironi.
 They live at Oria, in Valsolda; the Marchesa, at Cressogno, farther up Lake Lugano.
 The Marchesa is ultraconservative, an austriacante or pro-Austrian, and disapproves strongly of her grandson's and his friends' patriotic, anti-Austrian sympathies.
 She has kept secret a will whereby the Marchese, her husband, had left the Maironi estate to Franco, and has thereby been enabled to keep the estate for herself.
 With financial aid from Luisa's kindly and generous uncle Piero Ribera, she and Franco get married and lead a quiet existence at Oria.
 A child, Maria, is born to them.
-From her childish mispronunciation of the name of a song, Ombretta sdegnosa del Mississipi ("Proud little shadow of the Mississippi") which her great-uncle Piero often sings to her, she is nicknamed Ombretta Pipi.
+From her childish mispronunciation of the name of a song, Ombretta sdegnosa del Mississi ("Proud little shadow of the Mississippi") which her great-uncle Piero often sings to her, she is nicknamed Ombretta Pipi.
 The Marchesa brings all her influence to bear on the Austrian authorities to make life difficult for Franco and his family, having them spied on and persecuted for their liberal opinions.
 One of her agents is a government official named Pasotti, who tyrannizes over his deaf wife and whom the neighbors term a bargniff or "astute devil".